j4w8n/supakit/README.md

 Because Supakit uses secure httpOnly cookie storage: setting, getting, and deleting the session requires a request to the server.
 This causes a delay between sending the request, receiving the response, and finally setting the cookie in the browser.
 This can cause a timing issue after a user logs in for the first time; specifically if you have callback code for `supabaseAuthStateChange()`.
 To work around this, Supakit will set a non-httpOnly cookie which expires in 5 seconds.
 This allows any affected code to send the temporary cookie `sb-temp-session` to the server, so that the server will know someone is logged in.
 This cookie exists in the browser, until it's closed; but once it has expired, it cannot be accessed via XSS attacks.

 ### Remember Me
 Determines if Supakit remembers a logged-in user or if they are logged out after closing the browser.
-Defaults to true, whether you use the feature or not.
+If you don't use this feature, the default is to remember a user.

-You can give users the option by adding a checkbox input to your login form, then importing and using the function.
+To use this feature, add a checkbox input to your login form; then import and use the function.

 ```html
 /* src/routes/login/+page.svelte */